 If you have any questions about the course, consult your course outline first, particularly the online version.
 If you need further clarification then see me.
 In fact, you should always bring the course outline to class (you should staple it to your notebook) and refer to it from time to time to remind you of deadlines, policies, etc. If lose your course outline, however, you can always download one from my home page.

 INC A component of the

 L for LATE The assignment is handed in after it is due date and time.
 Please note that no excuses will be accepted for late homework assignments.
 If you are sick or for whatever reason you cannot attend class you must contact me and inquire about any missed assignments.
 If you have completed a homework assignment but will not be able to attend class, you can either e-mail me the assignment (if feasible) or fax it to me (see above), but note that only up to 2 assignments may be faxed or e-mailed.

 O for OTHER The assignment is unstapled (always staple at 45°), or not typed (for those that do not involve calculations, such as the one due every Wednesday where you have to identify the variables, etc.), or handed on ripped paper, or having some other problem.

 2. Each individual step/calculation should be documented as indicated in the book and as reviewed in class.
 Your calculations should show every step in an organized, clear, and neat manner.

 TENTATIVE COURSE SCHEDULE.
 Please note that we will adhere to following schedule as best as closely as possible.
 By the same token, however, you should expect a certain degree of flexibility in what gets covered when.
 So, be sure to be up to date on what is being covered in class each day and come prepared.

-08- 31 - Course overview and chapt.
+08- 30 - Course overview and chapt.
 1

 09- 02 - Chapt.
 2